EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 _This guide expects you to have used Node and npm before, but you don't have to be an expert!
 You should also know how to publish an open source repository on GitHub and a bit about testing._

 It's time.
 You've been mooching off of [npm](https://npmjs.com/) for awhile now, and you want to make an open source package.
-Let me be your spirit guide.
+Let me be your guide.

-[Go check out the finished source on GitHub](https://github.com/EvanHahn/startInterval) if you'd like to see all of this together.
+[Go check out the finished source](https://github.com/EvanHahn/startInterval) if you'd like to see all of this together.
 Unfortunately, you won't be able to publish a package called "startinterval" because I've already done it.
 It might be best to follow along but to avoid polluting npm with example packages.

 ## What we'll build